Results for the 12 months ended 28 February 2021

 - LSA should also benefit from its low-cost offering for airlines.
 LSA is well positioned for a post-pandemic recovery in short-haul leisure travel as travel restrictions ease.

 Stobart Energy has protected long term value by ensuring certainty of supply for its customers

 - The business took the strategic decision to ensure certainty of supply for customers over the winter period and beyond by building stock levels of waste wood.
-This action put short-term pressure on margins, and this is expected to recover in the first half of the next calendar year.
+This action put short-term pressure on margins.

 - Whilst revenue and the tonnes supplied of 1.4m (2020: 1.5m) are similar to the prior year, EBITDA reduced by 33.2% to £10.0m (2020: £15.0m).